moshafieeha/Deep-Learning-Mini-Projects/README.md

 # Machine Learning and Deep Learning Mini Projects
-Welcome to Deep-Learning-Mini-Projects, for exploring the exciting world of Deep Learning!
-This repository is based on the deep learning courses that I enrolled in ECE, UT, offering a collection of engaging mini-projects that will equip you with practical skills and a deeper understanding of Deep Learning concepts.
+Welcome to my repository, for exploring the exciting world of Machine Learning and Deep Learning!
+This repository is based on the courses that I enrolled in ECE, UT, offering a collection of engaging mini-projects that will equip you with practical skills and a deeper understanding of Deep Learning concepts.

 **Sharpen Your Skills, Tackle Diverse Problems:**